hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 immersion tanks with haptic, olfactory and other sensory feedback loops.

-It would be even more stringent if these arcade units were wired up to real animals, e.g. the bat tank translated sensory inputs from a real bat into human-readable form, and then translted the human operator's decisions into bat action.
+Even more stringently, we could wire these arcade units up to real animals, e.g. the bat tank translated sensory inputs from a real bat into human-readable form, and then translted the human operator's decisions into bat action.